-11. COVID-19 PANDEMIC
+10. COVID-19 PANDEMIC

 In February 2020, the Governor of the State of Washington declared a state of emergency in response to the spread of COVID-19, a deadly new virus.
 Throughout the year a declaration and various precautionary measures were issued to slow the spread of the virus.
 These measures included closing schools, colleges and universities, cancelling public events, and limiting gathering sizes.
 The social distancing measures put in place reduced or eliminated access to some service industries causing a spike in unemployment in the service sector.
-It is anticipated that some tenants may have difficulty meeting rent obligations and that overall revenue will decrease due to the impact of COVID-19 in 2021.
+While the state of emergency is ending, COVID-19 spurred many social changes that may continue to impact the Authority.

-12. RISK MANAGEMENT
+11. RISK MANAGEMENT